TriplyDB/Documentation/docs/triply-client-js/index.md

 ```

-#### Dataset.uploadAsset(assetName: string, filePath: string)
+#### Dataset.uploadAsset(name: string, file: string)

-Uploads a file that does not contain RDF data as an asset.
+Uploads a binary file (asset). that does not contain RDF data as an asset.

+If you want to upload RDF data into one or more graphs, use [Dataset.upload]

 Assets can be source data files prior to running an ETL process,
 documentation files describing the dataset, or media files